isjeffcom/coronvirusFigureUK/readme.md

 Public API has request limit.

 ### API USAGE NOTICE
 There are not much access barriers for this public API.
-The only thing I ask for is:
+The only thing I ask for is: <br>

-PLEASE do not attack or harm this as this is not build for profit, it's for people to obtain and understand information PLEASE be careful when you testing this API in your product as it could be potentially create damage PLEASE make sure you have cached data on your side if you are building a 2 customer product as this API is not guaranteed 24/7 stable.
+<b>PLEASE</b> do not attack or harm this as this is not build for profit, it's for people to obtain and understand information<br>
+<b>PLEASE</b> be careful when you testing this API in your product as it could be potentially create damage<br>
+<b>PLEASE</b> make sure you have cached data on your side if you are building a 2 customer product as this API is not guaranteed 24/7 stable.<br>

 ## Getting Started